 How to Get to Cozumel from Playa del Carmen:

 Why Visit Coba: An hour and a half from Playa del Carmen, Coba is one of the main Mayan archaeological sites in the Yucatan Peninsula.
 What makes the Coba ruins unique is that, in addition to its many distinguished sites, you can actually climb the main pyramid (at 138 feet tall though, it’s a little steep so make sure to wear good shoes).
 Not to mention, there are plenty of sites at Coba that are still unexcavated – a fact that helps add to the mystique and vibe of the site.

 How to Get to Coba from Playa del Carmen:

-- Bus: To get to Coba without a tour, buy a ticket to Coba at the central ADO bus station in Playa del Carmen.
+- 🚌 Bus: To get to Coba without a tour, buy a ticket to Coba at the central ADO bus station in Playa del Carmen.
 This bus will take you to first to Tulum where it stops for a second, and then onwards to Coba.

 #7 – Chichen Itza

 Why Visit Chichen Itza: A new wonder of the world and one of the most popular day trips from Playa del Carmen, Chichen Itza was a major pilgrimage site and trading hub for the ancient Mayan civilization.
 This UNESCO world heritage site is most famous for its main pyramid, El Castillo (The Temple of Kukulcan), although there is so much more to see.
 The site of Chichen Itza is spread over roughly 4 square miles (10 kilometers) and will take you a few hours of exploration to cover.

 How to Get to Chichen Itza from Playa del Carmen: